 AGSC 2017-2018 OFFICERS

-Moderator and Graduate Committee Representative: Nick Belluzzo, Secretary: Maddy Gunter, Digital Media Coordinator: Lasisi, Treasurer and Budget Committee Representative: EJ Zou, Social Chair: Jennifer Ellis, Guest Speaker Coordinator: Erin Schwartz, Outreach Coordinator and New Student Liason: XXXX, GSA Representative: Lauren Alston Bridges
+Moderator and Graduate Committee Representative: Nick Belluzzo, Secretary: Maddy Gunter Bassett, Digital Media Coordinator: Lasisi, Treasurer and Budget Committee Representative: EJ Zou, Social Chair: Jennifer Ellis, Guest Speaker Coordinator: Erin Schwartz, Outreach Coordinator and New Student Liason: Maddy Gunter Bassett, GSA Representative: Lauren Alston Bridges

 AGSC’s purpose is to promote the unification of the Anthropology Graduate student body, to promote good relations and communication between the graduate students and the Anthropology faculty, to provide an open forum for the presentation of scholarly research and discussion by the graduate students, to sponsor speakers of interest for the Collective and the Anthropology student body, to maintain ties with those graduate students who are engaged in research and fieldwork in distant locations, to provide moral and professional support to its members and to foster a healthy and effective learning and socializing environment.